Chinese Porcelain

 The Rise of Jingdezhen

 This shift had a drastic effect on the industry as a whole.
 Up to then celadon and monochrome wares were manufactured in huge kiln systems, consisting sometimes dozens or hundreds of individual kilns spread over vast areas.
-These started now to decline as demand for the export of blue and white porcelain increased.
+These started now to decline while demand for the export of blue and white porcelain increased.

 The time of the great kiln systems** of the Song and Yuan dynasties was over.